What you can expect to find at Confederation Homestead?

 This centre hallway also contains a children’s area with a large trunk filled with many games for children and adults, and a small desk and chair.
 Outside there are two horseshoe pits and the horseshoes live in a box in the kitchen under the boot bench, in season.

 One round glass-topped, metal-fame table and 4 comfortable padded chairs, overhead light and one electrical outlet which can be used for low drawing appliances such as computers.

-Propane gas barbeque (utensils live on the wall beside the patio doors in the kitchen), patio umbrella, two padded lounge chairs, 4 plastic chairs + one small child’s plastic chair and two plastic tables.
+Propane gas barbeque (utensils live on the wall beside the patio doors in the kitchen), patio umbrella, two padded lounge chairs, 4 plastic chairs and plastic tables.

 This is a dug, spring-fed pond.
 Evaporation does lower the water level, sometimes by 3-4 feet, but it is still good for swimming.
 The snow in winter fills it up again come spring.
 There are two aerators which rest on the bottom and pump air into the water (this is for the health of the water and to discourage algae).
-You can see the water bubble rings and the motor has a purring sound (but the motor lives in a double-walled “house” at the side of the pond and we have done some muffling and when the wind is blowing you don’t notice it.
+You can see the water bubble rings and the motor has a purring sound (but the motor lives in a double-walled “house” at the side of the pond).
 The pond comes with a float dock.
 This is entirely private and screened from the road.
 You can’t see the road and no one at the road can see you.

 There is a fire pit about 40 feet from the front door, and there are suitable utensils available on the patio-door wall in the kitchen.
 Sometimes there are local fire restrictions and bans, over which we have no control.
 Check the road signs as you enter the township.

 What you should bring: